jonnysoe/comfork/README.md

 #### Demo
 When building as a standalone program to test the waters, there will be a few targets available to showcase how `fork` and `waitpid` works.

-Either hit `F5` in vscode, or issue the following commands in the project directory to try out the programs:
+Either hit `F5` in vscode after configuring a launch target in CMake Tools, or issue the following commands in the project directory to try out the programs:
 ```
 cmake -S . -B build -G "Visual Studio 17 2022" -A x64 && cmake --build build
 bin\main_c